bgoonz/gists-revamp/_CURRENT/674c3f16/memoization.md

 #### <a href="https://www.deadcoderising.com/2017-06-13-why-pure-functions-4-benefits-to-embrace-2/" class="markup--anchor markup--h4-anchor">Source</a>

 <a href="https://www.deadcoderising.com/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.deadcoderising.com/"><strong>Dead Code Rising</strong><br />
-<em>The last couple of weeks I've been using a lot of hours playing around with GatsbyJS, and it's been a blast!
+<em>The last couple of weeks I’ve been using a lot of hours playing around with GatsbyJS, and it’s been a blast!
 Gatsby is…</em>www.deadcoderising.com</a><a href="https://www.deadcoderising.com/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*Ey6rNclUY-Rp3iqM9Ytnag.gif" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/0*w0txnjkmBo2z0COv.png" class="graf-image" /></figure>**Memoization** is a design paradigm used to reduce the overall number of
 calculations that can occur in algorithms that use recursive algorithms.